Manuel Guinard: 2022: French Open singles debut, Top 150 in singles & doubles

-2023–2024: Five Challenger titles, two ATP finals in doubles
+2023–2024: Two ATP finals in doubles, Challenger titles

 In July 2023, Guinard won the 2023 Internationaux de Tennis de Troyes as a qualifier, defeating fellow countryman Calvin Hemery in the final.
 This was Guinard's first final on the ATP Challenger Tour in more than a year, allowing him to return into the Top 300 in the singles rankings.
 He also won the doubles title at the same tournament.

 In six months starting in June 2023, Guinard won four doubles Challenger titles, and then another two in January 2024 (five of the titles won were with Grégoire Jacq).
 In March 2024, he won one more Challenger in Zadar also with Jacq.

 The French pair Guinard/Jacq entered their home Slam, the 2024 French Open as alternates, and on their Major debut as a team, defeated 14th seeded American pair of Nathaniel Lammons and Jackson Withrow in the first round.
 They reached the third round with a win over Guido Andreozzi and Rinky Hijikata.
 They lost to the Tsitsipas brothers.
 As a result, Guinard reached the top 100 at world No. 92 in doubles on 10 June 2024.

 Guinard reached his first ATP final with Jacq at the 2024 Swedish Open defeating defending champions and top seeded pair of Aleksandr Nedovyesov and Gonzalo Escobar.
 They lost to Brazilian duo Rafael Matos and Orlando Luz.
 The following week the pair reached their second ATP final at the 2024 Croatia Open Umag.
 Following one more Challenger final in Cassis, France, Guinard reached the top 70 in the doubles rankings on 9 September 2024.

 In November 2024, Guinard played his first ATP Tour singles tournament in more than two years by entering the main draw of the 2024 Moselle Open as a lucky loser, losing in the first round to Zizou Bergs.In doubles at the same tournament, he lost with Gregoire Jacq to French duo, compatriots Herbert/Olivetti in the quarterfinals.